If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Gaze should be considered more as a filtering card, so we can have a good turn two with Talent or Reunion more consistently.
 However, binning dredgers is a primary function of an enabler.
 And to be honest with you, Otherworldly Gaze is not the best at doing so.
 For a deck with twelve dredgers, the odds of finding one is 54,5%, which isn’t particularly up to par, and it’s even lower with eleven dredgers.
 The true power of the card is in what else it can accomplish:

-• It lets you keep good one landers.
-The most heartbreaking thing in Dredge was to see an opening seven with something like two Reunions, Imp, Thug but only one land, which makes it unkeepable.
-With Gaze instead of one Reunion, it’s okay to use it as a scry 3 with an upside to find a second land.
+- It lets you keep good one landers.
+The most heartbreaking thing in Dredge was to see an opening seven with something like two Artist’s Talent, Imp, Thug but only one land, which makes it unkeepable.
+With Gaze instead of one Talent, it’s okay to use it as a scry 3 with an upside to find a second land.
 Coupled with the draw step, it digs four cards deep.
 Good one landers are also keepable with Faithless Looting and Gaze digs one card deeper.
 With it in the deck, the range of playable hands is increased.

-• It can find a Reunion/Artist’s Talent on turn one to secure an impactful turn two play.
+- It can find a Artist’s Talent on turn one to secure an impactful turn two play.
 It’s especially important in racing scenarios, as well as postboard when we are playing against one-shot graveyard hate like Tormod’s Crypt or Endurance.

-• It’s an instant that can be cast from the graveyard.
+- It’s an instant that can be cast from the graveyard.
 Maybe it’s not the best way to spend two mana, but sometimes you don’t have anything better to do anyway.
-It can trigger Talent//Phoenix, restore a broken dredge chain, etc. It can be useful in postboard games when topdecking Reunion can give you a much needed boost after opposing graveyard hate wipes out your resources.
+It can trigger Talent//Phoenix, restore a broken dredge chain, etc. It can be useful in postboard games when mid game AT can give you a much needed boost after opposing graveyard hate wipes out your resources.

 Tome Scour